MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/srow.md

 api_type:
 - COM
 ms.assetid: 369c2d5c-8c2b-4314-9cb2-aaa89580aa2b
-description: "Describes a row from a table that contains selected properties for a specific object."
+description: "Describes a row from a table that contains selected properties for a specific object.
+When more than one row needs to be described, an SRowSet structure is used."
 ---

 # SRow